 Consuming a well-rounded meal plan that includes a variety of fruits, vegetables, whole grains, and lean proteins may aid in lessening the intensity of Parkinson's disease symptoms.
 To find the meal plan that suits you best, consult your doctor or a nutritionist.

 Stress can worsen your symptoms, so taking time out of your day to relax and unwind is important.
 Try meditation, deep breathing, or mindfulness exercises to help reduce anxiety and depression associated with Parkinson's disease.

 Keeping your mind active can help with motor skills, memory, and mood.
 Take a hobby such as painting, gardening, or photography to keep your mind engaged and body healthy.

 How do you maintain mobility with Parkinson's disease?

 The best way to maintain mobility with Parkinson's disease is to stay active and regularly exercise.
 Exercise can help improve balance and coordination, reduce stiffness, and even enhance mood.
-Make sure to speak with your doctor before starting any physical activity program, as there may be certain activities you should avoid depending on the severity of your symptoms.
+Make sure to speak with your doctor before starting any Physical activity program, as there may be certain activities you should avoid depending on the Disease severity of your symptoms.

 Why is balance important for Parkinson's disease?